Hermiston Church of Christ

 Forwards the posts that make a difference to the morality of the country.

-Meets with the elders to discuss ideas, questions, or concerns.
+Meets with the elders to humbly discuss ideas, questions, or concerns.

 Brings up the hard issues.

-Doesn’t feel a need to show skin to feel pretty.
+Loves the souls of men too much to feel a need to show too much skin to feel pretty.

-Asks one who has gotten themselves in trouble, what she can do to help.
+Asks the one who has gotten themselves in trouble, how she can help.

 Hugs people in pain.

-Encourages her congressman to vote in favor of godly legislation.
+Encourages her congressman to vote in favor of more godly legislation.

-Learns to teach a new age level Bible class.
+Learns to teach a new age-level of Bible class.

 Admits her failures and weaknesses.